aleaud/prob_rob_project/README.md

 ## How to run

 Both estimate methods could be run in this project.
 If you want to estimate landmark poses via triangulation, run with `make tls-triang`, otherwise run with `make tls-pc` to estimate landmark poses using image correspondences.
+It is suggested to run `make clean` before testing.